August 16, 2023

 Pension providers invest AVCs in funds like shares and stocks.

-Employees can benefit from making AVCs because it gives them access to various stock markets and other investment funds in Ireland.
+Your employees can benefit from making AVCs because it gives them access to various stock markets and other investment funds in Ireland.

-AVC pensions can help employees enhance their retirement benefits along with their regular DC pension scheme contributions — and even help them save more than in a standard defined benefit plan.
+AVC pensions can help your employees enhance their retirement benefits along with their regular DC pension scheme contributions — and even help them save more than in a standard defined benefit plan.

 With Kota, you can: